Sprint Bioscience

 Portfolio

-Developing small molecules drug programmes focusing on oncology, diseases that fall under the term cancer
+Developing small molecule drug programs focusing on oncology, diseases that go under the term cancer

-We work with a broad portfolio and rapidly develop several parallel programmes in the preclinical phase until we have a potential drug candidate ready to be licensed to the pharmaceutical market.
-Our programmes are mainly in three areas of biology, all of which are important for the growth and survival of cancer cells.
+We work with a broad portfolio and develop several parallel programs in the preclinical phase in a short time until we have a potential drug candidate ready to be licensed to the pharmaceutical market.
+Our programs are mainly in three areas of biology, all of which are important for cancer cell growth and survival.

-These three focus areas overlap, providing valuable synergies between the programmes.
-This makes us efficient and helps to build a unique expertise that both facilitates the selection of target proteins and makes Sprint Bioscience an attractive licence partner.
+These three focus areas overlap, providing valuable synergies between the programs.
+This makes us efficient and helps to build a unique expertise that both facilitates the selection of target proteins and makes Sprint Bioscience an attractive license partner.

 Tumor metabolism